Tucupita Marcano Player Props: Pirates vs. Mets

-Tucupita Marcano -- batting .281 with five doubles in his past 10 games -- will be in action for the Pittsburgh Pirates against the New York Mets, with Tylor Megill on the mound, on June 9 at 7:05 PM ET.
+The Pittsburgh Pirates and Tucupita Marcano, who went 1-for-5 with a double last time in action, battle Kodai Senga and the New York Mets at PNC Park, Saturday at 4:05 PM ET.

-In his previous appearance, he reached base in his only plate appearance against the Athletics.
+In his most recent appearance, he went 1-for-5 with a double against the Mets.

 Tucupita Marcano Game Info & Props vs. the Mets